WELCOME OFFER! Get 50% Extra Views On Your First Campaign with VeeFly. Use Promo Code - FIRST50 Get Started

 • Sponsored Cards: These cards display content related to the video.
 These ads show video-related products for users to click and purchase quickly.
 They are mainly used for buyers who are in the last stage of purchasing.

 Advertisers who use targeting must adjust the campaign’s cost.
-Let’s understand the targeting types and how they impact ad costs.
+Let’s understand the targeting types and how they impact YouTube advertising rates.

 In-Market audience targeting